GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 <details>
   <summary style="font-size:20px;font-weight:bold">How to set up security verification for WOG account?</summary>

-  > **Note**:<br>
-  > You need to set up security verification (multi-factor authentication) for your Whole-of-Government(WOG) account to:
-    >- Securely access Singapore Government Technology Stack (SGTS) services and tools from your GMD device.
-    >- To view your SG Govt M365 profile on the Microsoft Authenticator app.

   **To set up security verification for WOG account**

   1. From your non-SE GSIB device, go to [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).

   2. If prompted to sign in:

       a.
-Use your organisational email address and email password.
+Use your organisational email address and GSIB device password.

       b.
 Click **Next** to provide additional information for your account.